hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 The application can register more observers for any other need.
 An observer must implement the `org.hotrod.torcs.QueryExecutionObserver` interface.
 For an example on how to implement a custom observer see [Registering A Custom Observer](#registering-a-custom-observer).

-## Rankings And Observers Reset
+## Periodic Rankings Reset

-Torcs resets the observers -- including rankings -- periodically to record fresh data.

-By default it resets all observers at midnight.
+Torcs resets the rankings &mdash; actually all observers &mdash; at midnight.
 This schedule can be changed using the `setResetSchedule(initial, period)` method.
 For example, to schedule the observers reset starting in 10 minutes and then every hour the application can do:

 ```java
   this.torcs.setResetSchedule(10 * 60000, 60 * 60000);